 This means what you think about and what you say should be considerate of your work environment.
 Try to refrain from offensive jokes and stories about drinking and partying on the weekend.
 Keep your focus on work while you’re there, and you’ll be perceived as being more professional.

 Meetings at work are common.
-While they can sometimes not be very useful, they still exist and can be helpful for team discussions.
-Meetings are scheduled for a certain time, and depending on the subject, they can be quite important.
+While they are often boring or seem to be useless, they still exist and can be helpful for team discussions.
+Meetings are scheduled for a certain time, and, depending on the subject, they can be quite important.
 Nobody likes to have their time wasted, and one of the biggest time wasters is not being able to start a meeting because people haven’t arrived yet.

 Step away from your desk if you need to make or receive a personal call.
 Try to limit your personal Internet browsing to lunch times, or leave it until you get home if you can.
-If you need to print documents for home, try to do it at home or somewhere else if possible.
-It looks better if you’re not wasting company time to do your own things, even if it is only short.
-Sometimes it can’t be helped, which is fine, but try to minimise it.
+Try not to get on social media during the day if possible.
+If you need to print documents for personal use, try to do it at home or somewhere else if possible.

-A good way to improve your professionalism at work is to be considerate of your personal grooming, and how it’s perceived at the office.
-Regardless of your feelings and thoughts towards grooming, other people may not feel the same way, and there is a generalisation or perception about some of these things.
+A good way to improve your professionalism at work is to be considerate of your personal grooming and how it’s perceived at the office.
+Regardless of your feelings and thoughts towards grooming, other people may not feel the same way, and there is a generalization or perception about some of these things.

 Your outgoing phone greeting should also send a good image.
 When you call someone, they will greet you, and you should have some kind of greeting back to start the conversation.
-Starting with a “Hello” and adding a reason for the call is good.
+Starting with a “Hello” and adding a reason for the call is a good place to start.